-Once admitted to a graduate degree program, students must be registered for a minimum of one credit hour (not audit) during all phases of their graduate education.
-This includes periods when they are engaged in research; working on or defending their thesis or applied project; or in any other way using university facilities or faculty time including the term in which they graduate.
+Once admitted to a graduate degree program, students must be registered for a minimum of one graduate credit hour (not audit) during all phases of their graduate education.
+This includes periods when they are engaged in research; working on or defending their thesis, applied project or dissertation; or in any other way using university facilities or faculty time including the term in which they graduate.